zoeannp/jztc_group_project/jztc_group_project-new/README.md

 # Agile Project
 ## Description
-This project focuses on an agile team's collaborative efforts to create a website.
+This project focuses on the agile team's collaborative efforts to create a website.
 The purpose is to simulate real-world agile processes and teamwork in a software development environment, enhancing collaboration, communication, and efficiency.

 ## Table of Contents
 - [Installation](#installation)